TheRacetrack/racetrack/docs/development/developing-plugins.md

 # Developing plugins

 ## How does plugin work?
-Loading a plugin happens in Racetrack in a following manner:
+When Racetrack starts up, it scans for plugins.
+Each plugin is a zip file, and the process for loading them goes like this:

-1. At startup of racetrack components, the plugin code is extracted from the zipped file.
+1. Extract the plugin code from the zip file.
-2. If plugin contains `requirements.txt` file, it is installed using pip.
+2. If the plugin includes a `requirements.txt` file, it installs the dependencies.
-3. `plugin.py` Python file is loaded.
-Class `Plugin` is expected to be defined in it.
+3. Racetrack loads the `plugin.py` file, which should define a class called `Plugin`.
-  It is then instantiated and kept in internal plugins list.
+   This class is then instantiated and kept in internal plugins list.

-When some of the customizable events happens, the plugin engine is notified and all plugin hooks are called in the order according to their priority:
+When certain customizable events occur, the plugin engine is notified.
+All the plugin hooks are then called, in order of their priority:

-- Plugin has priority 0 by default.
+- Plugins have a default priority of 0.
-- Lowest priority gets executed first.
+- Plugins with the lowest priority get executed first.
-- If there are many plugins with the same priority, they are executed in the order they were added in the configuration file.
+- If multiple plugins have the same priority, they are executed in the order they were added in the configuration file.

 ## Creating a plugin
 Create a git repo, copy [plugin_sample](plugin_sample) to it